ebrandi/FDD-book/content/chapters/part1/chapter-03.md

 Understanding this layout is critical for a driver developer because some directories, especially `/dev`, `/boot`, and `/usr/src`, are directly tied to the kernel and drivers.
 But even outside of those, knowing where things live helps you navigate confidently.

 **Base system vs local software**: One key idea in FreeBSD is the separation between the base system and user-installed software.
-The base system—kernel, libraries, and essential tools—live in `/bin`, `/sbin`, `/usr/bin`, and `/usr/sbin`.
+The base system: kernel, libraries, and essential tools live in `/bin`, `/sbin`, `/usr/bin`, and `/usr/sbin`.
 Everything you install later with pkg or ports goes into `/usr/local`.
-This separation keeps your core OS stable, while letting you add and update software freely.
+This separation keeps your core OS stable while letting you add and update software freely.

 ### Devices as Files: `/dev`